lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

 ```
 The method `pruneInactive()`is used to select and remove inactive networks.

 Pruning during test removes both inactive and low activity neurons.
 It is done using the `pruneAll()` method which calls both `pruneInactive()` and `pruneLowAct()` methods.
+Both methods return the number of pruned neurons.

 After pruning, `pruneAll()` returns a boolean which is `true` if any neuron was pruned.
 In this case, a new test phase is performed to provide the new network's statistics.

-## Example
+## Examples
 The file [Results.txt](./Results.txt) shows the results obtained for the 4 sectors classification example.

 The initial network has 794 total weights and biases (synapses), with 2 hidden layers of 30 and 20 neurons.
 The objective score is set to 0.04.
-When the score is under 0.16, the first pruning is run: 6 neurons are inactive, and the number of synapses is reduced to 656 (-17%).
+When the score passes under 0.16, the first pruning is run: 6 neurons are inactive, and the number of synapses is reduced to 656 (-17%).

 The training stops before the score can reach 0.08 for a second pruning phase.